skyvers/skyve-dev-guide/_pages/maven-targets.md

 The target will prompt for the customer, module and document arguments.

-When you run the target, a file generatedEdit.xml will be created within the _views_ package within the specified document package.
+When you run the target, a file `generatedEdit.xml` will be created within the _views_ package within the specified document package.
 If no document is specified, the target will generate edit views for all documents within the module.

+### Local Deploy

+### Update Resources

 ### Javadoc